Download: CRWC BYLAWS 2012

 ARTICLE X: NOTICE

-All notices required to be sent to Directors and members, whether by publication in a regular or special issue of the official newsletter of the Council or in the form of a letter, electronically communicated, or orally communicated, shall be sent or communicated to the residential or business address as the same may appear on the books of the Secretary.
-Such mailing or communication shall be deemed presumptive evidence of the proper service of such notice.
+All notices required to be sent to Directors and members, shall be sent or communicated to the contact information appearing in Council records.
+Such mailing or communication shall be deemed presumptive evidence of the proper service of such notice p limited to Board members and Council members in good standing.

 ARTICLE XIII: AMENDMENTS TO ARTICLES OF INCORPORATION